 Back at Sam’s Pizza, the gang read in the newspaper that another safe robbery has occurred.
 Daphne notices that the construction site is in the dead centre of the robbery locations.
 At this point, Freddy and Velma have figured out what has been going on.

 The gang head back to the construction site and attempt to lure Ebenezer Crabbe into a trap.
-Netty also shows up to the creepy party, and the trap backfires.
-In the end, thanks to a fresh cement spill, Ebenezer and Netty are literally stopped in their tracks.
+Nettie also shows up to the creepy party, and the trap backfires.
+In the end, thanks to a fresh cement spill, Ebenezer and Nettie are literally stopped in their tracks.

-Unmasking the two spectres, it turns out that Red Sparks, the construction worker, is Ebenezer, and Jim Rivets is Netty.
+Unmasking the two spectres, it turns out that Red Sparks, the construction worker, is Ebenezer, and Jim Rivets is Nettie.
 During the night, they had been using the telescopic lens to watch people open their safes.
-From there, they’d sneak into the buildings and rob the safes using the combinations they witnessed.
+From there, they\’d sneak into the buildings and rob the safes using the combinations they witnessed.

 They used the ghost story to slow down construction, as the progress of the building was blocking their view of the safes.
 While demonstrating the telescope to the police, by showing the Mahoney Baloney company safe, Scooby accidentally finds all the stolen money in a plant.
 To reward Scooby for finding the money, the police treat Scooby to a Pizza shaped like a police badge.